kimoppalfens/kimoppalfens.github.io/_posts/2017-03-25-Setting up an SCCM Labo using Powershell Direct - Part 2.md

 ```

 We're nearly there !
 To allow SCCM to publish data to SCCM we need the "System Management" Container.
 This block does that.
 Once the actual container has been created using the "New-ADObject" commandlet, I create an ad group called "CMServers".
-Once my SCCM Server is set up, i can add it to this group and it will have the appropriate rights to publish in this container.
+Once my SCCM Server is set up, I can add it to this group and it will have the appropriate rights to publish in this container.
 Setting the appropriate rights was a challenge and took a lot of fidling.
 Eventually I succeeded with a combination of multiple blogposts found on the internet (that I can't recall the source of anymore)

 ## Step 7 ##